 - A range of enriching co-curricular activities

-All first-year students will be required to enroll in the one-credit Klein Freshman Seminar (KLN 1001) in the fall.
-Delivered in a hybrid format, this course will help students develop valuable skills such as time management, goal setting, academic planning, transformational learning and an introduction to all of the opportunities available at Klein.
+All new students will be required to enroll in the one-credit Klein First-Year Seminar (KLN 1001) or Klein Transfer Seminar (KLN 2001) in the fall.
+Delivered in a hybrid format, this course will help students develop valuable skills such as time management, goal setting, academic planning, transformational learning and serve as an introduction to all of the opportunities available at Klein.

 Learning together, every step of the way: Klein’s peer mentoring program

-The peer mentor program will allow small groups of first-year students to be matched with sophomore, junior and senior students.
-These peer mentors will (safely) meet with small groups of students weekly to talk through some of the themes in their freshman seminar classes, and - above all - provide support and guidance to one another.
+The peer mentor program will allow small groups of new students to be matched with sophomore, junior and senior Klein students.
+These peer mentors will (safely) meet with small groups of students weekly to talk through some of the themes in their seminar classes, and - above all - provide support and guidance to one another.

 Create your own greatness: Klein’s co-curricular activities let you choose your own adventure

-Klein's Flight Plan for creates spaces and opportunities for first-year students to explore new interests and engage with Klein faculty, staff, current students and alumni.
+Klein's Flight Plan creates spaces and opportunities for new students to explore new interests and engage with Klein faculty, staff, current students and alumni.
 Students will choose activities in categories such as faculty research, co-curricular activities, student organizations, and exploration of the history and culture of Temple University and our surrounding neighborhoods.
-All Klein students will be supported virtually by Klein’s Academic Advising Office, Office of Career Services and Office of Global Opportunities in order to make the most of their time at Klein with global experiences and career preparedness.
+All Klein students will be supported virtually by Klein’s Student Success offices, including Academic Advising Office, Office of Career Services and Office of Global Opportunities, in order to make the most of their time at Klein with global experiences and career preparedness.
 Students have built résumés, skills, portfolios and friendships through student-run media outlets such as: